 Guide in English 85 PLN per group + tickets

-You can also buy a shared ticked for both the Barbican and the Defensive Walls.
+You can also buy a shared ticket for both the Barbican and the Defensive Walls.

-The tickets can be purchased in the branch ticket office on in the Visitor Centre, located at Sukiennice, Rynek Główny 1.
+Tickets are available in the branch ticket office on in the Visitor Centre at Sukiennice, Rynek Główny 1.